Wimbledon College: Post-1950

 From the 1990s, the school replaced its forty-minute, eight-period day with a one-hour, five-period day and then its present fifty-minute, six-period day.
 Initially, lessons on Friday finished after the fourth period at the school in order to encourage extracurricular activities; this practice of early finishes on Fridays remains the standard at the Ursuline High School, but was removed from the college in the 2000s.
 In 1996, annual prizegiving assemblies returned, having ended in 1973.

 Under Michael Holman, the school rapidly expanded its facilities.
 In May 2002, the school opened its new sports facilities, known as the Arrupe Hall, which include a large sports hall that also serves as the exam hall and a new swimming pool.
 At around the same time, the Milward Centre was open; it is the present-day sixth form centre.
 Both the Arrupe Hall and the Milward Centre were opened over the old gymnasium and swimming pool.
 In 2003, a new refectory opened over the site of former lavatories.
 The school acquired the grounds of the former St. Catherine's School on Grand Drive, in Morden, which was renamed the Campion Centre and taught Figures and Rudiments; the grounds on Edge Hill had become known as the Loyola Centre.

 Under the headmastership of Adrian Porter, in July 2005, the school opened its George Malcolm Music School.
 Figures and Rudiments boys returned to the main site in 2005, with the Campion Centre abandoned.
 The period was marked with an expansion in extracurricular activities, especially drama, with the school's student magazine, The Wimbledonian, becoming a student-run publication for a brief period until 2010.
 The school was modernised with personal computers and new furniture and it briefly extended its joined sixth form with the Ursuline High School to Richard Challoner and Holy Cross in Malden Manor and New Malden respectively; this was ended due to the large distances involved.

-In 2011, Adrian Laing became the first lay head master of the school.
+In 2011, Adrian Laing became the first lay head master of Wimbledon College.
 As in 1968 under Robert Carty, attempts were made at reviving the house system, which had again fallen into irrelevance, with the creation of four new houses in 2011 so that the forms system could merge with the house system.
 Interhouse competitions and prefect-led house assemblies were restored.
 Discipline has been considerably emphasised since 2011, with increased security measures, electronic staff passes and registers, and policies targeted at improving attendance, punctuality, homework completion rates and the orderliness of pupils.

 On 2 March 2020, the school was closed for at least a week for deep-cleaning after a member of staff contracted the COVID-19 virus on a trip to Italy.